EDIorg/ecocomDP/documentation/instructions/table-creation.md

 Table: dataset_summary
 ---
-Description: summary info about the dataset. some could be elevated to metadata to enhance discovery.
+Description: summary info about the dataset.
+This is a one-line table that can be created by a utility function after the other tables are finished.
+For this function, see: [link TBD]().

 Columns